Who we helpIndustry guide

 IR35 and off-payroll working

-IR35, the off-payroll working rules, exists to stop people working like an employee while being paid like a company.
-It is the single biggest factor in what you actually take home.
+IR35, the off-payroll working rules, stops people working like an employee while being paid like a company.
+It is the biggest single factor in your take-home pay.

-Outside IR35, you run a genuine business: you can pay yourself a small salary and take the rest as dividends, and you control your expenses.
-Inside IR35, most of your contract income is taxed close to employment, so the limited company advantage largely disappears.
+Outside IR35, you run a real business.
+You pay yourself a small salary, take the rest as dividends, and claim your expenses.
+Inside IR35, most of your contract income is taxed like a salary, so the limited company advantage mostly disappears.

-Whether you are inside or outside is not your choice alone.
-It depends on your real working practices, such as your right to send a substitute, who controls the work, and whether you carry business risk.
-For many private-sector contracts the end client now decides your status; for others you assess it yourself.
+Your status is not your choice alone.
+It depends on how you really work: your right to send a substitute, who controls the work, and whether you carry business risk.
+For medium and large private-sector clients, the end client decides and must give you a Status Determination Statement (SDS).
+For small clients, you assess it yourself.

 Your trading structure

-An umbrella company employs you and runs everything through PAYE.
-It is simple and it is usually the sensible route for short or inside-IR35 contracts, but you are taxed as an employee and you carry the cost of the umbrella fee.
+An umbrella company employs you and runs your pay through PAYE.
+It is simple, and for short or inside-IR35 contracts it is often the sensible, honest choice.
+You are taxed as an employee and you pay the umbrella fee.

-Your own limited company gives you control and, on outside-IR35 work, a more efficient way to draw your income.
-The trade-off is more admin: year-end accounts, Corporation Tax, a Confirmation Statement and director payroll all sit on you.
+Your own limited company, a personal service company (PSC), gives you control and, on outside-IR35 work, a more efficient way to take your income.
+The trade-off is more admin: year-end accounts, Corporation Tax, a Confirmation Statement and director payroll.

 Paying yourself

 Through your own company you do not just take a wage.
-Your company pays Corporation Tax on its profits, then you draw money as a mix of salary and dividends.
+The company pays Corporation Tax on its profit.
+You then draw money as a mix of salary and dividends.

-A modest director salary keeps your National Insurance record ticking over and is usually a deductible cost for the company.
-The rest comes out as dividends, which are taxed differently from salary and only after Corporation Tax has been paid.
+A modest director salary keeps your National Insurance record going and is usually a cost the company can deduct.
+The rest comes out as dividends.
+Dividends are taxed differently from salary, and only after Corporation Tax is paid.

 Get the split right and you keep more of your day rate, legitimately.
-Get it wrong, and you either overpay tax or draw dividends the company cannot actually support, which causes problems later.
+Get it wrong and you either overpay tax or vote a dividend the company cannot support, which stores up trouble.

-We set your salary level, run your director payroll and prepare the dividend paperwork properly, so every withdrawal is recorded the way HMRC expects.
+We set your salary, run your director payroll and prepare the dividend paperwork properly, so every payment is recorded the way HMRC expects.
+This is the day-to-day work of a good accountant for contractors.

 Allowable expenses

 More than you might think, but only what is genuinely for the business.
-The rules tighten when you work inside IR35, so claiming correctly matters.
+The rules tighten inside IR35, so claiming correctly matters.

-• A proportion of your home office costs
+• A share of your home office costs

 • Equipment, laptops and software you use for work